Tom's Guide Verdict

 Aura Mason Luxe Frame review: Price and availability

 This flagship product is among the highest quality photo frames available, and it does not come cheap.
-It comes in Sandstone (a whitish gray) or Pebble (a medium gray) for $249 on Amazon or for the same price on the Aura website.
+It comes in Sandstone (a whitish gray) or Pebble (a medium gray).Originally priced at $249, it is now just $199 on Amazon or for the same price on the Aura website.

 Aura Mason Luxe Frame review: Design